actions/stale/README.md

 #### repo-token

-PAT (Personal Access Token) to allow the stale workflow to authenticate and perform API calls to GitHub.
+Personal Access Token (PAT) that allows the stale workflow to authenticate and perform API calls to GitHub.
-Under the hook, used by [@actions/github](https://www.npmjs.com/package/@actions/github).
+Under the hood, it uses the [@actions/github](https://www.npmjs.com/package/@actions/github) package.

 Default value: `${{ github.token }}`